cosmos/cosmos-sdk/docs/architecture/adr-061-liquid-staking.md

 A user may tokenize some or all of their delegation.

-They will recieved shares with the denom of `cosmosvaloper1xxxx/5` where 5 is the record id for the validator operator.
+They will receive shares with the denom of `cosmosvaloper1xxxx/5` where 5 is the record id for the validator operator.

 MsgTokenizeShares fails if the account is a VestingAccount.
 Users will have to move vested tokens to a new account and endure the unbonding period.
 We view this as an acceptable tradeoff vs. the complex book keeping required to track vested tokens.